ShafiatD/Landing-a-Rocket-Using-Machine-Learning/README.md

 #### You will need to install [TensorFlow](https://www.tensorflow.org/install/) and [Keras](https://keras.io/#installation) (in that order) before we start.

-#### Running [Mode0](https://github.com/ShafiatD/Landing-a-Rocket-Using-Machine-Learning/blob/master/Mode1.py) will give our solution for Mode 0, likewise for [Mode1.py](https://github.com/ShafiatD/Landing-a-Rocket-Using-Machine-Learning/blob/master/Mode1.py).
+#### Running [Mode0](https://github.com/ShafiatD/Landing-a-Rocket-Using-Machine-Learning/blob/master/Mode1.py) will give our solution for Mode 0, likewise for [Mode1](https://github.com/ShafiatD/Landing-a-Rocket-Using-Machine-Learning/blob/master/Mode1.py).

+#### An animation of the progress of our AI is linked [here](https://youtu.be/eLRGbgNjhpk)